pcoet/pcoet.github.io/_posts/2020-05-05-ts-generics.md

 That works, but it's not using the type system to best advantage.
 If we don't remember to override `valueOf` on any non-primitive type that we use with `getLargest`, we're likely to get a result that doesn't make sense.
 A better way to handle this scenario would be to constrain the type, using the `extends` keyword and an interface.

 Using a TypeScript interface, we can define the shape of an object.
 We can then use the interface to constrain the type of a function.
-This let's us know something in advance about the type the function is operating on.
+This lets us know something in advance about the type the function is operating on.
 Say, for example, we wanted to find the oldest member in an array of `Member` objects.
 One way to do that, not using a constrained generic type, would be like this:

 ```typescript
 function getOldest(arr: Member[]): Member {